ci-bonfire/Sprint/myth/_docs_src/general/themes.md

 For example, say you had a set of recent blog posts.
 That block of posts might show up on the home page, on the sidebar of the blog, and on the individual posts page.
 That's three different places in your controllers that you would need to remember to call the model and include this data as a view variable.
 Instead, we can create a callback that will load the model, grab the data, render it into a view for us, and spit out the formatted data.

 ### Calling the Callbacks
 Callbacks are intended to be used within view files.
-They should return the data, not echo it out.
+They should return the HTML, not echo it out.

 	<?= $themer->call('posts:recent show=10 order=title dir=asc'); ?>